 The requests presented to us are extremely diverse and sometimes even incompatible with each other.
 We are convinced that the exchange of information will improve mutual understanding and the elaboration of broadly accepted solutions.

 Fraport's stakeholder dialogue targets all essential stakeholder groups of the Group (cf. graphic).
-Particular attention is given to residents affected by airport noise and the more than 80,000 employees (in 2014) at Frankfurt Airport, Germany's third largest employer.
+Particular attention is given to residents affected by airport noise and almost 81,000 direct employees (as at December 31, 2015) at Frankfurt Airport, Germany's third largest employer.
 It goes without saying that the Fraport Group maintains intensive contacts to its main customers, the airlines, too.

 We understand dialogue as an important instrument, enabling us to draw inspiration for the strategic orientation of the company and indications to Risk Management.
 As a “learning organization” we are always guided by the progress of science and technology.